smaldini/azondi/resources/markdown/getting-started.md

 # Send messages

-To connect and send a message to opensensors you will require your username, device password and client id. opensensors assumes and assigns a topic id using a pattern users/'user-id'/'topic' for each user.
+To connect and send a message to opensensors you will require your username, device password and client id. opensensors assumes and assigns a topic using a pattern `users/<user-id>/<topic>` for each user.

 If you have any queries or feature requests do not hesitate to send an email on support@opensensors.IO